cameron-p-m/d/README.md

 #### contribute

 If you want to contribute, this project used zig 0.12.0.
-You can build from source too with `zig build -Doptimize=ReleaseSmall`
+You can build from source too with `zig build`